 What is it?
 WBIT D2L is a self-guided experiential Lean Startup module to help you advance your idea.

 - Utilize the WBIT D2L Learning Site and Message Board for learning tools, mentorship, and presentation preparation help. (receive access once you register)

 - Attend virtual Office Hours for personalized support and mentoring

 - Test your idea using Lean Startup principles

 - Participate in a campus qualifying event

-- Advance to present your findings in a 10 minute presentation at the Wisconsin Big Idea Tournament Finals in Madison on April 22, 2017 *The State Winner Qualifies to compete in the International Business Model Competition (Travel Expenses Paid)
+- Advance to present your findings in a 10 minute presentation at the Wisconsin Big Idea Tournament Finals in Madison in Spring 2018 *The State Winner Qualifies to compete in the International Business Model Competition (Travel Expenses Paid)

 - Win!
 WBIT rewards students for: breaking down ideas into key business model assumptions getting outside the building and testing assumptions with customers applying customer development and lean startup practices to nail the pain and solution learning to pivot (make changes) until arrival at a customer-validated business model